Synthetic Data: Examples – Realistic – using AI (SYNDERAI), pronounced /ˈsɪn.də.raɪ/

 SYNDERAI plays a critical role in enabling safe, reusable, and standards-aligned testing of the Yellow Button components.
 It supports transparency, traceability, and validation across the xShare toolbox — and provides a solid foundation for future testbeds, certification frameworks, and developer onboarding efforts in support of the EHDS.

 Compared to the earlier xShare D3.3 deliverable, the SYNDERAI component has evolved significantly.
 What was previously described as a conceptual asset is now implemented and actively integrated into xShare workflows.
-The sets of example/test data is openly available, continuously expanded, and aligned with HL7 FHIR Implementation Guides such as International/European Patient Summary, European Laboratory Report, and th European Hospital Discharge Summary.
+The sets of example/test data is openly available, continuously expanded, and aligned with HL7 FHIR Implementation Guides such as IPS, EU Laboratory Report, and Hospital Discharge Summary.

 It is now validated through real-world use in visualization rendering via vi7eti, Smart Health Link generation, and IHE Connectathon/Plugathon test case development.
 These advancements make SYNDERAI a critical enabler for privacy-preserving, standards-compliant, and repeatable validation processes across the toolbox.